PlushZ/master-thesis-presentation/slides.md

 - WWS seems to be an effective decision:
 - (+): ww methods allow the detection of outbreaks before the first positive clinical tests are reported
 - (+): virus RNA is detected in sewage even when COVID-19 prevalence is low
-- (+): wws is more economical than clinical testing since it can screen
-- large numbers of people with just a few samples and does not need clinician involvement
+- (+): wws is more economical than clinical testing since it can screen large numbers of people with just a few samples and does not need clinician involvement
 - (+): by using the wws, data can be collected from people who do not have access to healthcare or in places, so-called 'sequencing deserts', around the world where sequencing capacity is limited
 - (-) wws is more challenging to detect viruses accurately in wastewater, compared to clinical testing.
 Prior to virus concentration, large quantities of sewage sludge should be filtered.
 Molecular analyses, like PCR, can be hindered by concentration techniques that damage genomic material.
 Furthermore, sewage contains a wide variety of other microbes and viruses, which may produce false positive results, as well as human DNA.
-- (-): Because it contains human DNA, ww data need to be anonymized due to privacy concerns.
-However, pathogenic surveillance has the task of linking genetic information with the clinical manifestations and immunological status of patients => wws is limited in this regard, and it is able to provide only coarse population-level information.
+- (-): Sometimes pathogenic surveillance has the task of linking genetic information with the clinical manifestations and immunological status of patients; wws is limited in this regard, and it is able to provide only coarse population-level information.
 - (-): ww detection efforts can be hindered by spreading a pathogen by infected people passing through a region

 ------